 It’s a nightmare scenario: your server has crashed, taking vital data with it.
 And when you reach for your backups, you find the files are corrupted.

 “Businesses rarely check that they can restore data from their backup copy,” confirms Trevor Wood, consultant for Network Midlands.
 “For example, one of our clients had been backing things up religiously, but when they needed to restore the files, they found they hadn’t been saved properly.”

-If you back up manually on tape or CD, the failure is most likely due to human error.
+If you back up manually, the failure is most likely due to human error.
 You are bound to forget or be too busy at some point.
 Consider switching to an automatic cloud backup system which will copy your files to a server on the internet.